 But one thing I'm sure of is that there is hope out there,

 a life where she doesn't have to be hidden and handled with care.

 There is a light in the big, open sky,

 you just have to find it, obtain it, and just truly fly.

-One day eventually she will find the light where she can be free,
+One day eventually she found the light where she could be free,

 just like how life is supposed to be.

 What about us?

 The ones that are seen as invisible because we are too low for you.